Gravitational Lensing Simulations I : Covariance Matrices and Halo Catalogues: Testing the simulations

-As mentioned earlier, the smallest angles of weak lensing observations are probing the non-linear regime of the underlying density field, and it is known that the statistics describing the uncertainty on the weak lensing power spectrum are non-Gaussian \citep{2009arXiv0905.0501D}.
-Although most of the departures form Gaussianity in the data are currently lost in the observation noise, future lensing surveys are expected to improve enough on statistics and systematics such that non-Gaussian features will become significant.
+As mentioned earlier, the smallest angles of weak lensing observations are probing the non-linear regime of the underlying density field, and it is known that the statistics describing the uncertainty on $C_{\ell}$ are non-Gaussian.
+As a matter of fact, \cite{2009arXiv0905.0501D} have demonstrated that the non-Gaussian features in the weak lensing fields lead to a significant loss of constraining power on the dark energy equation of state\footnote{Following the jargon developed in the Dark Energy Task Force \citep{2006astro.ph..9591A}, a lower `figure-of-merit' corresponds to a larger error about the equation of state.} (see figure 6 in their paper).
+For instance, at $\ell = 1000$, the figure-of-merit differs by 50 per cent when compared to Gaussian calculations, and the difference is even larger when including higher multipoles.
+Although most of the departures from Gaussianity in the data are currently lost in the observation noise, future lensing surveys are expected to improve enough on statistics and systematics such that non-Gaussian features will become significant.
 The non-linear dynamics effectively correlate the error bars in small scales, as seen in Fig. \ref{fig:kappa_cov}.
 As expected, we observe that all the multipoles with $\ell > 1000$ are more than $40$ per cent correlated.